 THE TRANSATLANTIC MAGAZINE

-The watch, manufactured by the American Watch Company, is inscribed "Wilmer McLean, In grateful appreciation of hospitality rendered to General Robert E. Lee, March 3rd 1866.", and takes its place in an upcoming auction hosted by specialist firm Dix Noonan Webb (DNW) on June 9th.
+The watch, manufactured by the American Watch Company, is inscribed "Wilmer McLean, In grateful appreciation of hospitality rendered to General Robert E. Lee, March 3rd 1866.", and was to be featured in an auction hosted by specialist firm Dix Noonan Webb (DNW) on June 9th.
+It was expected to fetch between £1000 and £2000.

 McLean, a grocer from Virginia, played a significant role in the beginning and end of the Civil War.
 The first Battle of Bull Run, in 1861, took place at McLean's Yorkshire Plantation in Manassas, Prince William Country, Virginia.
 Fast forward to 1985, and it was Wilmer McLean's home in Virginia which served as the location for General Lee's surrender to Ulysses S. Grant.